 Besides, you should give a save and preview button - to save their progress and make changes to the previous section if needed.

 A save button is useful as it gives users the flexibility to come back later and complete the form if they aren’t willing to fill out the form in one go.
 Preview allows users to take a final glance at the form and check for corrections to be made if any.

 Your site is live 24*7, and users might be visiting them anytime.
 But, your team might not be available all the time to answer their queries, and if users don’t get an answer to their queries, they will bounce.

 But, luckily live chat options, or chatbots are here to help you.

 63% of users said they are more likely to return to a live chat website.
 It happened because chatbots aid users in their buying decisions and resolve doubts quickly.

-4. Add referral links in the newsletter
+4. Add referral and share links in your newsletter

 There is no better way to get more leads and conversions than referrals and word of mouth marketing.
 These tactics work without any additional cost and give your brand exposure and visibility among potential users.

 So, to get more micro-conversion, add a referral link in the newsletter and promise exciting rewards when someone from the user's reference signs up for your newsletter just like Aleyda Solio does in her SEOFOMO newsletter.

 Other than referral links, always add a share button in your emails so that users can share it if they like the email.